-But in the new year, so much of your business’ future will be determined by a positive, creative saturation of your local online market.
-This takes personnel dedicating time, energy, and brainpower to instilling goodwill in the community.
+But in the new year, so much of your business’s future will be determined by a positive, creative saturation of your local online market.
+This takes personnel dedicating time, energy, and brainpower to instill goodwill in the community.

 These are not things that you can simply spend money on and buy.
 Instead, it requires spending money on the intangible process of assembling teams in charge of finding new methods to engage shoppers and build the dealership’s brand.
 It may be payroll, in some instances, but you need to consider it a part of your marketing budget as well.

 Your product pictures already look great.
 You’re shooting in a photo studio with a high-powered camera, and you already have many photoshopped, filtered, and watermarked pictures.
 You can experiment with collages and memes and photoshop.
 It doesn’t matter, as you still need to do more.
 Every piece of inventory must become its own advertisement.